Countdown to Ecstasy: Lyrics and themes

 Countdown to Ecstasy has similar lyrical themes to Can't Buy a Thrill.
 It explores topics such as drug abuse, class struggle, and Los Angeles excess.
-"Your Gold Teeth" follows a jaded female grifter who uses her attractiveness and cunning to take advantage of others, "My Old School" was inspired by a drug bust involving Walter Becker and Donald Fagen while they were students at Bard College, "King of the World" explores a post-nuclear holocaust Southwestern United States, and "Show Biz Kids" satirizes contemporary Los Angeles lifestyles.
+"Your Gold Teeth" follows a jaded female grifter who uses her attractiveness and cunning to take advantage of others, "My Old School" was inspired by a drug bust involving Becker and Fagen while they were students at Bard College, "Pearl of the Quarter" is a love song directed towards a New Orleans prostitute, "King of the World" explores a post-nuclear holocaust Southwestern United States, and "Show Biz Kids" satirizes contemporary Los Angeles lifestyles.
 Critic Tom Hull described the lyrics as "a running paste together joke [...] sufraintelligent[sic], witty and slyly devious", citing as an example the following lyrics from "Show Biz Kids": "They got the booze they need / All that money can buy / They got the shapely bods / They got the Steely Dan T-shirt / And for the coup de grâce / They're outrageous."

 According to Rolling Stone critic Rob Sheffield, Becker and Fagen's lyrics on the album portray America as "one big Las Vegas, with gangsters and gurus hustling for souls to steal."
-He views it as the first in a trilogy of Steely Dan albums that, along with Pretzel Logic (1974) and Katy Lied (1975), showcase "a film noir tour of L.A.'s decadent losers, showbiz kids, and razor boys."
+He views it as the first in a trilogy of Steely Dan albums that, along with Pretzel Logic (1974) and Katy Lied (1975), constitutes "a film noir tour of L.A.'s decadent losers, showbiz kids, and razor boys."
 Erik Adams of The A.V.
 Club called the album a "dossier of literate lowlifes, the type of character studies that say, 'Why yes, the name Steely Dan is an allusion to a dildo described in Naked Lunch.'
 These characters hang around the corners of the entire Steely Dan discography, but they come into their own on Countdown to Ecstasy".